Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/dropdowns.md

 </div>
 {{< /example >}}

 You can also create non-interactive dropdown items with `.dropdown-item-text`.
-Feel free to style further with custom CSS or text utilities.

 {{< example >}}
 <ul class="dropdown-menu">